 The kitchen of Erddig once produced elegant dishes and fine fayre for the gentry upstairs, but it’s the gardens that now produce remarkable pies these days – mud pies that is, as kids can get their hands dirty and show their creative flair in the grounds of the atmospheric country house.

-The first time you ever camp out in the wild is always an unforgettable experience, but to camp out in the wildlife oasis that is Stackpole in Pembrokeshire, where the inky darkness of the night sky allows each star to shine with a fierce brightness, makes it an experience to cherish forever.
+The first time you ever camp outdoors is always an unforgettable experience, but to camp out near the wildlife oasis that is Stackpole in Pembrokeshire, where the inky darkness of the night sky allows each star to shine with a fierce brightness, makes it an experience to cherish forever.
+Check out campsites in Pembrokeshire to find the perfect place to set up tent.

 Find a geocache